Trupti-coder/Trupti-coder/README.md

 # 👋 Hi there!
-I'm Trupti Wagaskar (aka Trupti-coder)
+I'm Trupti Wagaskar

 💻 A passionate **Full-Stack Developer** skilled in the **MERN stack** (MongoDB, Express, React, Node.js).
 ---